 What then marks out the ideal employer?
 Pay is obviously critical.
-But it’s clear from the Randstad Employer Brand Research that money isn’t enough to secure the talent you need to succeed on its own.
+But it’s clear from the Randstad Employer Brand Research that money isn’t enough to secure the tech talent you need to succeed on its own.
 From the ITC and engineering findings and our work with businesses in the sector, four priorities for attracting and retaining talent stand out:

 1/ strengthen work-life balance

 The COVID-19 pandemic has spurred employees to think about what really matters to them.
 The importance of work-life balance has risen markedly as a result.
 Among ITC managers, this is the number one reason for choosing an employer.
 For ITC and engineering professionals and associates, work-life balance is just behind attractive salary and benefits at number two.

 Work-life balance is more than just flexible working, as important as this can be.
 Forward-looking businesses are giving staff greater autonomy over how they achieve their objectives.
 It’s also important to ensure that leaders set an example by embracing this kind or working.
 Otherwise, employees may feel that it could harm their chances of promotion or being assigned to prestigious projects.

 2/ support wellbeing

 The findings highlight the extent to which allegiance to employers depends on how supported employees have felt during the upheaval of 2020 and 2021.
 Encouragingly, most ITC and engineering organizations would appear to have got this right – 70% of employees in this sector now feel more loyal to their employers as a result of the support they’ve received during the pandemic.